Basil Seeds: The Bloat-Busting Ingredient That's About To Take On Chia

 Basil seeds, also known as Sabja seeds, are quite simply the small black seeds of the sweet basil plant.
 While they're just emerging as a superfood ingredient here in the U.S. (Lo Bosworth recently told us they're one of her new favorite ingredients), they've long been a staple in ayurvedic and Chinese medicine for their digestion-enhancing properties.
 They're also commonly used as an ingredient throughout India and Southeast Asia in things like sharbat (a popular West and South Asian drink) and falooda (a cold dessert from India).
 They're popularity as a health aid and ingredient is due in large part to the way these small seeds swell up into gelatinous pearls, similar to chia but with a more tapioca-like texture, when exposed to liquid.

-The slippery, jelly-like substance surrounding basil seeds after they're exposed to water, called mucilage (also found in plants such as aloe vera, slippery elm, and okra), is thought to coat the digestive tract and aid in digestion.
+The slippery, jelly-like substance surrounding basil seeds after they're exposed to water, called mucilage1 (also found in plants such as aloe vera, slippery elm, and okra), is thought to coat the digestive tract and aid in digestion.
 And while there isn't definitive research proving these benefits, basil seeds have long been used to treat ulcers, indigestion, and diarrhea in traditional medicine—and there are plenty of anecdotal claims that they relieve gas and constipation.
 Basil seeds are also a good source of calcium, magnesium, and iron and a fantastic source of fiber, with one tablespoon containing 26 percent of your daily value.
 Some research also suggests that basil seeds have blood-sugar-balancing properties.
-One 2016 study found that an aqueous extract of basil seeds significantly reduced blood glucose levels and improved body weight in rats with diabetes.
+One 2016 study2 found that an aqueous extract of basil seeds significantly reduced blood glucose levels and improved body weight in rats with diabetes.
 More research is needed to understand their full potential, but it's a promising start.

 Where to find basil seeds and 5 ways to use them.